bingeli1212/nitrile-preview/doc/DOC-latex-latex2e.md

 extensions is case sensitive on those platforms.
 The Windows platform is not case sensitive.

-You are not required to include \DeclareGraphicsExtensions in your document;
+You do not have to use this command \DeclareGraphicsExtensions in your document;
 the printer driver has a sensible default.
 For example, the most recent pdftex.def has this extension list.